andrei-k/go-web-dev/rock-paper-scissors/README.md

 # Rock Paper Scissors Web App in Go

-This program was built by followed a great Udemy course: Building Modern Web Applications with Go (Golang).
+This program was built by following this great Udemy course: Building Modern Web Applications with Go (Golang).

 ## Usage